lameiro/cx_oracle_on_ctypes/README.md

 Why?!
 -----

 cx_Oracle is great code, but as many CPython extensions, it is not compatible with other Python implementations.
 I rewrote it in pure-Python to be able to use PyPy and possibly Jython and IronPython.
+Also, ctypes is the recommended way to integrate C code with PyPy, as it can benefit from the JIT and no CPython emulation must be done.

 How good is it?
 ---------------